 Please note the following:

-• If you don’t have an approval (CC, CDC, S68) you will NOT get an inspection;
+- If you don’t have an appropriate approval (Construction Certificate, Complying Development Certificate, Section 68), you will not get an inspection

-• Work must be completed and ready prior to the inspection date.
-If the inspector arrives on-site and the works are not completed a re-inspection fee may apply and you will need to re-book the inspection;
+- Work must be completed and ready prior to the inspection date.
+If the inspector arrives on-site and the works are not completed, a re-inspection fee may apply, and you will need to request a new inspection appointment

 Frequently Asked Questions

 You or your contractor/builder may request a preferred time for the inspection, however, this may not always be possible.